 - Salt and pepper – To taste.
 I love using sea salt.

-How To Make Roasted Fingerling Potatoes
+How to Cook Fingerling Potatoes

 Just a few easy steps and one sheet pan make this crispy potatoes a great side dish to make on busy weekdays or during the holidays.